The online submitter for scientific paper/poster abstracts is now closed.

 - Vision Rehabilitation

-All abstracts are reviewed as a paper or poster with the Annual Meeting Program Committee making the final decision.
-Submitters may wish to limit the abstract to paper only or poster only.
-If this option is selected and the abstract cannot be accepted for that type of presentation, it will be rejected.
+All abstracts are reviewed as possible paper or poster presentations with the Annual Meeting Program Committee making the final decision.
+Submitting authors may wish to limit the abstract to paper only or poster only.
+If this option is selected and the author preference cannot be met, the abstract will be rejected.
 Abstracts with no limit have the best chance of being accepted.

-- Paper Presentations: Original scientific papers will be followed by a small panel and audience discussion that may require author interaction.
-Paper presenters MUST prepare a "mini-manuscript" for the panelists 6 weeks before the Academy meeting.
+- Paper Presentations: Original scientific paper presentations will be followed by a small panel and audience discussion that may require author interaction.
+Paper presenters MUST prepare a "mini-manuscript" for the panelists 6 weeks before AAO 2014.
 Accepted paper presenters will be sent the "mini-manuscript" form to complete with further instructions.
 The BEST paper will be selected by the panel and announced at the end of the session.
 The Academy does not allow one person to present two papers within the same Original Paper Session.
 If an author has two scientific papers scheduled for presentation within the same session, an alternate speaker must present one of the papers.

-- Poster Presentation: If an abstract is accepted as a poster, the author will be required to create a poster and bring it to the Academy meeting.
+- Poster Presentation: Accepted poster authors will be required to create a poster and bring it to AAO 2014.
 The space provided for each poster is 46" vertical by 94" horizontal (1.2 m by 2.4 m).
-In addition to the mountable, physical poster, accepted poster presenters must also submit an electronic version of their poster.
+In addition to the physical poster display, accepted poster presenters must also submit an electronic version of their poster.
 Online posters will be available during the Annual Meeting and afterwards on the Meeting Archives.
-To further enhance the poster sessions, the Annual Meeting Program Committee selects Poster Tour leaders to guide attendees thorough the poster area at the time presenters are scheduled to stand by their poster.
+To further enhance the poster sessions, the Annual Meeting Program Committee schedules Poster Tours to guide attendees through the poster area at the time presenters are scheduled to stand by their posters.
+Tours are interactive and lead by experts in the field.
 Not all subject areas will schedule tours.

 - Changes to author lists will not be allowed after the submission, if the change would result in the limits being exceeded.